-Please contact your surgeon's office with any questions, or by calling the Spine Center at (617) 754-9000, or by email at SpineCallCenter@bidmc.harvard.edu.
-We hope you find this packet helpful and the information valuable.

-On behalf of our team, thank you again for choosing the Spine Center at BIDMC for your spine care.
+Please contact your surgeon's office with any questions by calling the Spine Center at 617-754-9000, or email spinecenter@bidmc.harvard.edu.
+On behalf of our talented and dedicated team, thank you again for choosing the Spine Center at BIDMC for your care.